For immediate release ‐ June 08, 2021

 Beyond that, we have partnered with museums worldwide to obtain representatives of species not found in the southeastern United States, which has been vital to enhancing the geographic extent of our collection.

 Q: What is important about the preservation of these specimens?

 A: You can’t go back in time.
 These specimens are irreplaceable and so much is contained in them.
 For instance, we can now extract DNA from dry skin samples, as well as examine contaminants in different parts of the birds and eggs that wasn’t possible at the time most of these specimens were collected.

-O’Shea holds a large seabird wing.
-NCMNS has one of the largest seabirds specimen collections in the world
+O’Shea holds a White Pelican wing.
+NCMNS has one of the largest seabirds specimen collections in the world.